bguiz/blog-bguiz/src/posts/2021-04-04-metrics-tracking-software-teams.md

 ## Antagonist Functions

+Different people within an organisation perform different functions, and some of these functions can antagonise each other, based on the nature of the tasks each of these functions perform.

 ![Antagonist Functions - I'm gonna poke holes in your work.
 Me too, me too.](/images/posts/metrics-tracking-software-teams--antagonist-functions.jpeg)

 This dimension applies to the interactions between multiple teams within the same organisation.
 Specifically the between teams who are “supposed to” head in opposite directions from each other.

-> Sidebar: I have chosen the term “antagonist functions” to describe the above, as it conveys the image most vividly.
-The intent is not to portray these teams (or the term in a negative light) as will become clear soon.

 For example, a product team may have metrics around the delivery of certain product features; whereas a security or QA team may have metrics around the spotting bugs in that same product.

+> Sidebar: There is no intent to portray these teams or functions in a negative light..

 This leads to a tension, where it would appear that one team’s success depends upon the other team’s failure.
 And that appearance may get nudged towards reality if the metrics are not designed carefully to **avoid a zero-sum game** situation.